unloggedio/documentation/docs/saving.md

-# Saving Candidates
+# Saving Replays

 Click on the replay tab and you will see a list of inputs.
-These are candidates.
+Each replay is a candidate.
 For all subsequent code changes, you can replay these candidates.

-## What's a Candidate?
+## Candidate!
+What's that?

 When you execute a method using ```Direct Invoke``` or through an http endpoint, you will see the method input values that can be replayed.